 Mbps stand for Megabits per second – it’s the way that internet speeds are measured.
 One bit means one piece of basic information and one megabit is a million bits of information.

 With fibre broadband it doesn’t matter how many family members want to use the internet at the same time.
 Everyone can do their own thing, all at the same time, whether it’s downloading new songs, watching the latest movie, playing games or shopping online.

-With fibre broadband you can download the latest movies instantly or watch a favourite TV show whenever you want, including ultra high definition (4K).
+With fibre broadband you can easily stream or download the latest movies or watch a favourite TV show whenever you want, including ultra high definition (4K).

 Talk to your family, friends and colleagues wherever they may be in the world through high definition video calling such as Skype or FaceTime.
 What’s more you can do this without any time delay or frozen screen.

-With fibre broadband, games will run quicker and the connection won’t be lost.
+With fibre broadband, games will run quicker without lag and the connection won’t be lost.

 Fibre broadband makes working from home fast and effective.
 Working from home may mean you can work more flexibly, giving a better work/life balance.
 You could even consider setting up your own business from home as you will have access to global markets and a host of services that allow you to run your business more effectively.